Chapter 1 : We All Sleep Alone

 “Why me?
 I’ve barely been qualified a year.”

 “You’re one of our best.”
-Moody gave him a pointed look, which he understood to mean that Moody backed him.
+Moody gave him a pointed look.

-After Moody left, Gideon switched his focus back to the woman, snatched up the folder, swung his chair back on two legs, and placed his own on the table.
+After he left, Gideon switched his focus back to the woman, snatched up the folder, swung his chair back on two legs, and placed his own on the table.

 “Araminta.”
 He tried out the name.
 “Feel free to take a seat.”
 He indicated the seat on the other side of his desk with the folder and she obliged.
 “So, what’s that for short?
 Minty?”
 He smirked.